edwardsmith999/TTCF4LAMMPS/README.md

 ```

 Hence, for each sampled state, four nonequilibrium runs are generated.
-A compact TTCF implementation can be written within a single LAMMPS input file using the following structure
+A compact TTCF implementation can be written within a single LAMMPS input file using the following psudocode structure

 	System setup